The Media and Entertainment Law Review: Latvia

 - the market for internet connection and data transmission services;

-- the market for pay television programme distribution in retail; and
+- the retail market for pay TV programme distribution; and

-- the market for television programme distribution in wholesale.
+- the wholesale market for TV programme distribution.64

 ii Consumer protection

-The Consumer Rights Protection Centre (CRPC) is active in protecting the rights of consumers on all digital media.
+The CRPC is active in protecting the rights of consumers on all digital media.
 Retail websites are under particular scrutiny.
 Most concerns relate to the lack of information or problems with information being understandable (i.e., in the national language).

 iii Net neutrality

-To meet the requirements of the Regulation on Open Internet Access, the General Authorisation Regulations in the Electronic Communications Sector entered into force on 1 January 2019.
+To meet the requirements of the Regulation on Open Internet Access,68 the General Authorisation Regulations in the Electronic Communications Sector entered into force on 1 January 2019.
 The Regulations control:

 - the sending of registration or termination notifications regarding activities of electronic communications merchants;